gan3sh500/mixmatch-pytorch/README.md

+## This implementations is an work in progress
 ## MixMatch: A Holistic Approach to Semi-Supervised Learning
 A Pytorch Implementation of the paper MixMatch: A Holistic Approach to Semi-Supervised Learning [[paper](https://arxiv.org/pdf/1905.02249.pdf)].
 ## TO-DO